danielrosehill/Home-Assistant-YomTov-Shabbat-0125/README.md

 To cover all eventualities, I actually created 3 downstream helper sensors (is it Shabbat? is it yom tov?
 Is it Shabbat or Yom Tov?).
 If you wanted a more advanced setting, you could even use multiple upstream sensors to have one available as a backup.
 However, for a simple implementation, I would say that that is probably not necessary, and the Jewish calendar add-on has been reliable enough for me at least

+# Part 2: Configuring Your Automations

-## Using Your Shabbat Or Yom Sensor To Drive Automations
+## Using Your Shabbat OR Yom Sensor To Drive Automations

 Here are the list of scenes that my wife and I have configured.